RainerWessOS/Daddelkiste/README.md

 used Libs: jquery, jquery.mb.audio

 Works on all modern Browsers.
 Game can be played on Touch-Devices like Smartfones or Tablets.
+Everything needed to play the game is in the package.
+If you download and unzip it, you can play it stand alone - without internet connection.

+Screenshot:

 <img src="https://github.com/RainerWessOS/Daddelkiste/blob/master/Screenshot_Game.png"/>

 Copyright (C) 2016 Rainer Wess, Osnabrück, Germany